Sage/sinject/README.md

     #register the dependency
     container.register(:logger, FileLogger, false, LoggerContract)

 Sinject will then validate that the registered dependency meets the requirements specified within the contract.
-If a dependency does not meet the contract requirements then a `DependencyContractException` is raised.
+If a dependency does not meet the contract requirements then 1 of the following exceptions will be raised:

+- `DependencyContractMissingMethodsException` is raised when 1 or more methods from the contract could not be found on the dependency.
+- `DependencyContractInvalidParametersException` is raised when the parameters of a contract method do not match the parameters found on a dependency method.

 **Assigning dependencies**